 I must say this is the ideal book for the beach.
-Not only does it start of with very simple text: simple words and short sentences, but it is broken up into bite sized chunks about half page long.
+Not only does it start off with very simple text: simple words and short sentences, but it is broken up into bite-sized chunks about half-page long.
 It couldn’t be easier.
-If you haven’t read the book you will not know that this is because the text mainly consists of diary entries by Charly Gordon, an American with learning-difficulties and subnormal intelligence who is about to undergo an operation to make him clever.
+If you haven’t read the book you will not know that this is because the text mainly consists of diary entries by Charly Gordon, an American with learning difficulties and subnormal intelligence who is about to undergo an operation to make him clever.
 I have to say right away that it is a very touching book and in no way prejudiced or insensitive.
 Indeed its subject matter is a great source of pathos and humour and treated with great care by its author Daniel Keyes.

 As we follow Charly through his operation, guided by a teacher and some scientists, some with their own ambitions, we find him befriending a mouse called Algernon who races him in navigating mazes – the mouse for food and Charly simply for the challenge.
 Charly is a willing learner and his voracious capacity to learn takes him to the dizzy heights of uber-genius.
 The book first surfaced in the 50’s and was an instant success in a broadway play, later being adapted for the film Charly.
 It has been very influential and now I can see why.

 Those of us who suffered under the dead weight of IQ tests and the focus on intellectual prowess in the 60s will be very familiar with the dilemmas faced by Charly.
 Most poignantly, that he finds himself more lonely, the more intelligent he becomes.
 He is an engaging figure, quick to laugh and make a fool of himself, but also deeply thoughtful about his place in society and how to best love others.
 He wants to hurt nobody.